 • December 31, 2025: Final report and products submitted

-- Program Description – provides an overview of the grant program including the purpose, available funding, competitive criteria, and this year's grant priorities.
+- 2024 Program Description – provides an overview of the grant program including the purpose, available funding, competitive criteria, and this year's grant priorities.
 Review to determine the eligibility of your town and project.
 Pay special attention to the competitive criteria and statewide priorities to determine if your project is a good candidate for funding through this program.
+(PDF Document)

 Developing an Application

-- Municipal Resolution – meet with your local selectboard, planning commission, and other entities to discuss and agree on a project and to complete the required Municipal Resolution.
+Municipal Resolution for FY24 – meet with your local selectboard, planning commission, and other entities to discuss and agree on a project and to complete the required Municipal Resolution.
 Municipal organizations other than the planning commission (e.g. conservation commission) may apply but must have approval from both the planning commission and selectboard in order to do so.

 GEARS Application Instructions - use these page by page instructions to complete the online application forms and electronically submit.